It’s always admirable to try tackling a task on your own.

 This is why a professional estate planner is so important.
 They won’t ask you simple yes-or-no questions in order to put together your estate.
 Professionals will not only ask you the necessary questions, they’ll be able to use their experience to ask the important follow-ups.
 Lastly, they can provide that crucial review before making your estate official.

 Or maybe you did all the necessary research to compile it correctly.

 Even if you’ve handled the actual planning process perfectly, your hard work could all be for nothing if you make a mistake with its filing, for example.
 Professional estate planners know all the nuances that go with making your estate official.
 We deal with them on a regular basis.

 You, on the other hand, do not.
 As such you could easily leave your estate to chance due to one simple error.

 No one likes paying for professional help if they can avoid it, especially when they feel as though the service is something they could handle on their own.
 While the Internet has successfully made a lot of professional services accessible to the layman, there are still many areas where it simply isn’t worth the risk.

 Estate planning is definitely one of these services.
 You can pay for professional estate planning now or you can risk your family members paying dearly after you’re gone.

 Find Out More

-If you would like to find out more about how professionals approach estate planning, contact one of our attorneys today for a consultation.
+If you would like to find out more about how professionals approach estate planning, contact one of our attorney today for a consultation.

 You can also watch this video from Northwestern Mutual which goes into details on a few specific examples of where DIY estate planning has gone wrong: